-Made with fresh tomatoes, eggplant, zucchini and mozzarella, this meatless lasagna is much lighter than the traditional meat variety and a great way to work an assortment of healthy veggies into a delicious, satisfying meal.
+Our recipe for vegetable lasagna is made with fresh tomatoes, eggplant, zucchini, mushrooms and mozzarella.
+This meatless version is much lighter than the traditional meat variety and a great way to work an assortment of healthy veggies into a delicious, satisfying meal.
 It is a bit labor intensive, but it's a great make-ahead meal for company or Sunday dinner with family.

 - 4 to 5 ripe tomatoes (about 2 lbs)